stephenswetonic/ytpai/README.md

-### Please Read
-The backend for this project has been offline for a while.
-I ran out of credit!
-But I rewrote everything for AWS Lambda and it will be back soon!

 # SentenceMixer AI

 A free, anonymous tool for sentence mixing audio and video!
 Think Youtube poop or SFM style without manual editing.